 Carrols Restaurant Group, Inc. Reports Financial Results for the Fourth Quarter and Full Year 2022

-/EIN News/ -- SYRACUSE, N.Y., Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Carrols Restaurant Group, Inc. (“Carrols” or the “Company”) (Nasdaq: TAST), the largest BURGER KING® franchisee in the United States, today reported its financial results for the fourth quarter and full year ended January 1, 2023.
+SYRACUSE, N.Y., Feb.
+28, 2023 (GLOBE NEWSWIRE) -- Carrols Restaurant Group, Inc. ("Carrols" or the "Company") TAST, the largest BURGER KING® franchisee in the United States, today reported its financial results for the fourth quarter and full year ended January 1, 2023.

 Highlights for the Fourth Quarter of 2022 versus the Fourth Quarter of 2021 include: